• About

 broken image

-Review of Christopher Capozzola' book Bound By War: How the United States and the Philippines Built America's First Pacific Century
+Review of Christopher Capozzola's book Bound By War: How the United States and the Philippines Built America's First Pacific Century

 Jacobin, August 13, 2021